torreyleonard/algotrader/README.md

 		- Get options contracts by highest open interest
 		- And more
 	- Get up to the minute news on specified stocks
-		- In progress: stream news in realtime
+		- In progress: stream news in real time
 	- Get technical indicators from AlphaVantage (in progress)
 		- SMA, EMA, RSI, etc.
 	- Get fundamentals and balance sheet data (in progress)